Cursor x AdTech Hackathon

 Following the Dark Souls 3 analysis of the Pontiff Sulyvahn encounter, which identified the importance of spatial awareness when recognising attack patterns, particularly in encounters with 1.5-second attack telegraphs.
 I implemented Unity’s Cinemachine third-person camera system with 360-degree orbital tracking, aligning with Kolb’s reflective observation stage by ensuring constant visual contact with the boss during attempts.
 This fixes the issue in Semester 1’s research, as the boss will be completely visible, reducing the chance of dying to attacks caused by irregular camera movement.

 These infrastructure components provide the stable foundation for failure-based learning.
 The camera ensures players have sufficient spatial awareness, while responsive input enables rapid iteration and experimentation, supporting flow consistency.
 Together, they form the basis on which the ML agent introduces calibrated difficulty variation.
+It is important to understand that an adaptive AI boss enemy could feel like cheating to players, if they aren't aware that the difficulty adjusts based on performance, which could undermine the perceived fairness of the game, and put people off.

 Unity ML-Agents is an open-source tool developed by Unity that allows games to act as environments for agent training using reinforcement learning.
 This slice implements Proximal Policy Optimisation (PPO), an algorithm developed by OpenAI that is valued for its training stability (Schulman, 2017).
 PPO works by limiting how drastically the policy (the agent's decision-making) can change between training steps, preventing forgetting that was common in earlier algorithms.
 This allows the boss to develop adaptive behaviour rather than simple scripted responses, and creates a practical outcome of the Semester 1 finding that optimal learning occurs when challenges remain slightly beyond current ability, yet are achievable through iteration.